omendez930/Bank-Fraud-Detection/README.md

 ## Key insights from the data analysis

+Independent Research: ["Fraud.com"](https://www.fraud.com/post/the-actual-cost-of-fraud) this site gives a more in-depth look into fraud and the effects it has on a yearly basis from a financial standpoint.

 * Recall score is 68% as of now.
 There is a trade-off with the precision metric of 5%.
 This will lead to misclassification of transactions that are legitimate but flagged as fraudulent.